wooorm/datalist-interface/Readme.md

 fish.remove('giant grouper', 'reindeer');
 ```

-Removes all arguments from the internal database.
+Remove all arguments.
+Returns self.
-Given values are **NOT** validated; no error is thrown when non-existent values are removed.
+No error is thrown when non-existent values are removed.

 ### DatalistInterface#all()